21 Day South Island Explorer Package

 Return to Christchurch and celebrate your final day in New Zealand.

-Visit the Canterbury Museum, or make a day trip to the historic French settlement of Akaroa (1 hour’s drive), where you can swim with dolphins, visit a local winery, or tour the Barrys Bay Cheesery.
+Make a day trip to the historic French settlement of Akaroa (1 hour’s drive), where you can swim with dolphins, visit a local winery, or tour the Barrys Bay Cheesery.

 Enjoy your last evening in Christchurch and raise a glass to a fantastic New Zealand holiday!